 Unhealthy Sexual Expectations and Early Exposure

 As you can see in the above image, many people who struggle with porn addiction started watching at a young age — sometimes even before fully understanding sex.
-This pattern of early and frequent pornography consumption can contribute to the development of unhealthy attitudes and behaviors.
+This pattern of early and frequent pornography consumption can contribute to the development of unhealthy attitudes and behaviours.
 Studies show that early exposure to pornography can shape a person’s expectations about sex, relationships, and attraction in ways that aren’t always healthy.

 If someone grows up watching porn regularly, they develop unrealistic ideas about intimacy.
 They start believing that.